paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-06-23-historic_counties_and_psychoville.md

 ## Further information

-A whole host of information on this topic is available from the [Association of British Counties][11], an organisation that is seeking to re-establish the use of historic Counties as the standard popular geographical reference frame of Britain.
-I’ve already taken them up on their advice of [using historic Counties in addresses][12], and I’m sure membership will follow.
+A whole host of information on this topic is available from the [Association of British Counties][11], an organisation that is seeking to re-establish the use of historic counties as the standard popular geographical reference frame of Britain.
+I’ve already taken them up on their advice of [using historic counties in addresses][12], and I’m sure membership will follow.

 [1]: https://en.wikipedia.org/wiki/Local_Government_Act_1888
 [2]: https://en.wikipedia.org/wiki/Historic_counties_of_England